-Online Master's Degree in Electrical Engineering
+Online Master of Science in Electrical Engineering

 Emphasis on Electric Power Engineering